leshikus/longwar/README.md

 Copy "Long War" and other folders to HotA_RMGTemplates directory of your HotA installation.

 # Plans
-Think of a slower yet interesting start.
+Think how to implement a slower yet interesting start.
-Improve